Citation, DOI and article data

-Suture granulomas are localised inflammatory reactions in response to retained suture material.
+Suture granulomas are localized inflammatory reactions in response to retained suture material.
 A similar process may also occur in certain situations with mesh repairs 5.
-Ultrasound is often used as first-line imaging modality.
-It may be confused with a tumour or a recurrent tumour after surgery and should be considered in the differential in the correct setting.
+Ultrasound is often used as a first-line imaging modality.
+It may be confused with a tumor or a recurrent tumor after surgery and should be considered in the differential in the correct setting.

 Usually develops slowly after an intervention.
-It may become a palpable and tender mass, mimicking tumour or recurrent tumour.
+It may become a palpable and tender mass, mimicking tumor or recurrent tumor.

 A suture granuloma represents a benign granulomatous proliferation in response to a retained foreign body.
-They less commonly occure with absorbable sutures, but may still occur.
+They less commonly occur with absorbable sutures, but may still occur.

 Obtaining a history of prior surgery with a surgical approach around the area of concern is important.
 Suture granulomas can present in the neck after thyroidectomy, mimicking recurrence 4.

 - a small hyperechoic structure in the collection (the suture) is highly specific

 - may show mild vascularity on color Doppler

 - may be FDG avid, mimicking neoplasm 2,3